darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 ### What Worked

-The process of creating a new AWS account, creating a new IAM Identity Center user, and assiging it privilages was a straight forward process.
+- The process of creating a new AWS account, creating a new IAM Identity Center user, and assiging it privilages was a straight forward process.
 I appreciated that the aws console had access to the tutorials which I could access at any time (or hide).
-<br><br>
+- Running the ```terraform destroy``` command

 ### What Didn't Work